raizexo/fraud_detection/README.md

 This analysis is based upon the kaggle competition dataset which can be found [here](https://www.kaggle.com/ntnu-testimon/paysim1).

-The jupyter notebook will cover the most of the explanation of the simple analysis and model development of the dataset.
+This Jupyter Notebook will cover the most of the explanation of the simple analysis and model development of the dataset.

 ## Installation
 Working with this notebook will require you to have [Anaconda Navigator](https://www.anaconda.com/distribution/) or you can simply run this file on Google Colab.
 There are also other ways to work on a jupyter notebook but i will not cover them here as these two are the most simple ways to work on a jupyter notebook.